public class ProcessingConstraint extends ResourceConstraint<ProcessingConstraint>

 permanently discarded.

-method of class Object
+The finalize method of class Object performs no

 special action; it simply returns normally.
 Subclasses of

-may override this definition.
+Object may override this definition.

 The Java programming language does not guarantee which thread will

-method for any given object.
+invoke the finalize method for any given object.
 It is

 guaranteed, however, that the thread that invokes finalize will not